Women of the Year Lunch: Prizes

 Since 2001, prizes have been awarded at the lunch.
 In the same year, Women of the Year established its own Foundation to help underprivileged women in the United Kingdom and abroad.
 Amongst those awarded prizes are British singer Ms Dynamite, who received an award in 2003 for her contribution to the campaign against gun crime.

 In November 2005, the five sisters and partner of Robert McCartney, who was murdered in a Belfast pub in January of that year, declined the Women of the Year's Outstanding Achievement award when they discovered shortly before the Lunch that in accepting it they would be sharing a platform with former British Prime Minister Margaret Thatcher.
 Catherine and Claire McCartney said: "Our campaign is one of justice, and as an Irish republican family we feel we cannot share the same platform with a former PM who inflicted injustices on our community".
 The board of directors of Women of the Year issued a statement saying: "Women of the Year would like to reiterate that we are proud to recognise their remarkable achievement and wish them all our continued support".

-Tina Turner an exceptional woman whose personal and public life has been both brave and bold.
-Such a woman is a modern maverick, combining extraordinary insight with determination and an inspiration to other women to strive and achieve more from their own lives.